Condition-Based PM Plan Templates

 You need to use the group settings available in Module: Preventive Maintenance; Sub-Module: Manage PM Plan, to map the fields.
 For more information about the settings, see Settings.

-The PM Process screen supports Condition-Based PM plans.
-When the PM Process Type is set as Condition-Based, the Number of Work Orders is always One Per Product.
-Additionally, such a process can have one schedule.
+The ServiceMax Preventive Maintenance Process supports both Time-Based and Condition-Based PM plans, where each individual process can only be configured to support one type at a time.
+When the PM Process Type is set as Condition-Based, the Number of Work Orders setting, which determines how many work orders are created based on the coverages of a PM Plan is always One Per In stalled Product.
 After the condition-based PM Plan and PM Process are set up, the scheduler picks up the PM Process and eligible condition-based PM Plans, and checks whether PM Work Orders are due for creation.
 This is done by evaluating the condition and comparing it with the actual attribute value on the related Installed Product and/or time intervals.
 If the conditions match, a PM Work Order is created and linked to the PM Plan.
 On such a PM Work Order, the Preferred Start Date is updated as described below in various conditions:

 If the Work Order is created after matching the attribute on the Installed Product, the Preferred Start Date is set as the creation date of the work order.